How to Choose the Right Tech Stack for Your Startup in 2026

 The Golden Rule for 2026: Your stack must be Composable (modular).
 Choose technologies easily replaceable via API.
 Today you use OpenAI; tomorrow you move to a local Llama for privacy.
 Your business logic shouldn't notice the difference.

 Before finalizing your stack, it's crucial to understand the financial implications.
-For a detailed breakdown of industry-specific pricing, see our guide on how much it costs to build an MVP in 2026.
+For a detailed breakdown of industry-specific pricing, see our guide on how much it costs to build an MVP.

 Your Next Step: Technical Roadmap